RSI Trading Strategies (Backtest) – How The RSI Indicator Works

 This simple RSI strategy performs just a tad worse than “buy and hold” from 1993 until November 2020.
 A 100 000 investment compounded to 861 000.

-Considering the RSI strategy spends only 42% of the time invested, and additionally has less drawdown than “buy and hold” (33% vs. 55%), it shows how even simple strategies can perform well, even though we would modify and add variables.
+Considering the RSI strategy spends only 42% of the time invested and has less drawdown than “buy and hold” (33% vs. 55%), it shows how even simple strategies can perform well, even though we would modify and add variables.
 However, you must factor in that the test ignored commissions, slippage, and taxes.

 Let’s switch to a long-term RSI of 10 days.
 A longer-term RSI means there are fewer extreme variations in RSI, and thus we lower our threshold limits: we buy below 30 and sell above 70.
 The equity curve reads like this: